pydicom/pydicom/doc/cli/cli_dev.rst

 recommended if you wish to use the filespec as was seen in the :ref:`cli_show` and :ref:`cli_codify` sections.
 If not, you can just create a normal arg with the type set to ``argparse.FileType`` to open files yourself.

+The above has been shown in relation to a different package than *pydicom*;
+however, if you think your command has general use, please consider contributing it to *pydicom*: in that case, change the entry points in the *pydicom* ``setup.py`` script, and add a module under ``pydicom.cli`` and create a pull request.